The Photographic Repair Specialists

 We are supportive

 As well as great customer care, we also rent equipment for times when you cannot be without a piece of equipment.
-What’s more, if you are renting an item whilst awaiting a repair, we’ll cap our rental charge at four days (excluding days due to customer delays).
+What’s more, if you need to hire a replacement whilst awaiting a repair, we have reduced rental rates with our partner company Wex Rental.

 *Turnaround times can vary - please check if your repair is time critical